 One more skill you can train when you have just a little time is listening.
-Search for podcasts on topics you are interested in.
+Search for podcasts on topics of your interest.
 If you are a beginner or intermediate level student, then the material for foreign students might be good for you.
-If your level is advanced do your research in Japanese and listen to shows aimed at natives.
+If you’re at an advanced level do your research in Japanese and listen to shows aimed at natives.
 When you are tired and you want to take a break don’t forget that music can be very useful for studies.
 Listening to a song many times will make sentences stuck in your head without making an effort.

-JLPT is a very rigid test and you will need a specific set of skills, not just a general knowledge of the language.
-I would recommend you get some textbooks specifically created as a preparation for this test, for example, the Kanzen Master series.
+JLPT is a very rigid test and for a specific set of skills, not just a general knowledge of the language.
+Get some textbooks specifically created as a preparation for this test, for example, the Kanzen Master series.
 For kanji, I used the books printed by the language school I used to study at, Arc Academy.
 I also used two mock tests to try if I could make it in time.

 This article is a good starting point to prepare for the N1 level of the exam.

 Do you have any suggestions, secrets or tools you used to study Japanese?